 Now that’s people power in action.
 Borrowers and Lenders can scale up or down their desired rate they are happy to borrow/lend at.

 Choose a rate too high and your money will just sit there.
 By meeting the market at the going rate, your money will be lent out relatively quickly.
 Currently, the lending rates are pretty appealing.
 But rates could be lower in the future if more people choose to lend money on the platform and the supply of money pushes rates down.

-Who am I lending to?
+Who am I lending my money to?

 You don’t get to decide who you are lending to, which at first I wasn’t happy with.
 But after a while I realised it’s probably better that way.

 Honestly, I’d probably over-analyse the different borrowers and try to pick the least likely to default.
 And it’s extremely unlikely I would do a better job than Plenti.

 But there is plenty still within your control though.
 For example, you decide exactly how much you lend, the interest rate and how long you’re lending the money out for.

 At any time, you can see the live dollar amounts of borrowers/lenders on the market. (note – this is an old picture, the 1 year market is now closed)

 I was first concerned about the risk of having too much of my funds allocated to one loan, therefore perhaps being at a higher risk of losing money.